 Malaysia: This week, we charge direction of our way forward and building on the last decade.
 We strongly believe that existing conventions and other relevant international instrument are the basis for world drug policy in term of challenges in the years to come.
 It is a sovereign right of every MS to take into account the unique circumstances and align their interpretations to national policy framework.
 It is the responsivity of each MS to make decisions that fit best to the needs and priorities of each nation state as well as implementing frameworks respecting the inherent dignity and fundamental freedoms of people.
-In order to suppress supply we conduct preventive education, treatment and rehabilitation, work with law enforcement, harm reduction in international collaboration.
+In order to suppress supply we conduct prevention education, treatment and rehabilitation, law enforcement, harm reduction and international cooperation.
 In our enforcement efforts against illicit trafficking, we take a noncompromising stance.
 To stop the international supply chain, we have taken steps.
 We are concerned with the link between drugs, trafficking and other forms of organized crime.
 We forfeited millions worth of assets in this pursuit.
 We recognize the power of equipping our citizens with the knowhow of responding to drug related threats.
 We developed measures with community leaders and considered the specific needs of drug abusers among vulnerable groups, such as youth and women.
 Community based facilities provide programmes and treatment for drug use disorders such as substitution and therapy.
 We take evidence-based measures, in line with 2016 outcome document, we continue to engage in research to develop our practices and review national policy framework.
 We are continuously improving our data quality and, as a response to the rising threat of NPS, scheduling decisions on the national level are undertaken as soon as new NPS are detected.
 We are ready to work with the international community in countering the world drug problem.
 We look forward to this session yielding positive outcome to achieve a society free of drug abuse and at the same time complementing the 2030 agenda.

 Nigeria: We welcome the declaration expressing the unity of purpose in our efforts to address the world drug problem.
 We are proud to be associated with the negotiations that produced the document.
 This hopefully will spur the global community to do more.
 We continue to pursue our efforts in line with the 3 conventions and the 3 political documents since 2009 in an integrated and balanced approach.
 In our efforts to streamline our efforts towards the well-being of our people, we developed a national masterplan to address the issues of drug demand and supply reduction including ensuring due access for scientific purposes.
 The strategy employs inter-agency cooperation at the core of its activities.
 Our demand reduction efforts, in line with the 2009 document, recorded relative successes, there are still gaps in relation to the new developments, in particular the cultivation and abuse of Cannabis.
 Cannabis is the most commonly used drug in Nigeria.
 We are also intending to counter illicit trade of controlled substances.
 In collaboration with economic community, we carry out joint initiatives with neighboring countries.
 In pursuit of increasing our activities, we approved 15 thousand new personnel to be trained for counter narcotic duties.
 We recognize ensuring medical access is part of our goals.
 Currently, several facilities have been designated to improve logistic challenges in terms of controlled medicines.
 On a domestic scale, we are working to improve the local manufacture of narcotics.
 In collaboration with UNODC, we developed a program to raise awareness in schools to capture the minds of young people at an impressionable age aim to prevent the use of cannabis, tobacco and alcohol among schoolchildren ages 10-14.
 In 2018 we paneled a presidential advisory committee on the elimination of drug abuse involving civil society organizations.
 We are happy to note that the work has given further impetus to achieve a society free of drug abuse.
 We are mindful of the world drug problem and its impact on the wellbeing of our citizens.
 It is against this background that we take a firm position against the decriminalization of Cannabis for recreational purposes and call on other member states to respect the 3 conventions.
 We also urge the scheduling Tramadol and the improvement of the ARQ to credibly take into account the regional realities of the world drug problem.